CrazedCrusade/Follow-the-Light/README.md

 ### Things to note:
 * The system reads position based on the amount of turns the stepper motor has done, so the system does not actually read where the gondola is.
 The code has to be modified so that the gondola has a certain max range of motion (length of the gondola wire).
-* The photoresisters send a lower anologue value for more light.
+* The photoresistors send a lower anologue value for more light.
 This is because they add voltage resistance to the system, which decreases the anologue value when more light is present.

 # This is a Fritzing Schematic of the Hardware Hookup.